-Let me help you with a personalized yoga sequence!
 I do personalized healthy yoga.
-Click here for your personalized online assessment.
+Let me help you with a healthy yoga sequence customized to you!
+Click here for your online quiz.
 What do you have to lose except your pain?

 Info about Me

 I’m Chi.
-And I’ve always been passionate about healing and empowerment.
+I’ve always been passionate about healing and empowerment.

 I work as a catalyst for personal transformation.
-I help you explore the best version of yourself.
-And yoga is a fantastic tool.
-I am a certified yoga therapist, a classically trained jazz vocalist and I hold a Ph.D. in Communications.
-I really look forward to practicing with you!
+I help you explore the best version of yourself, and yoga is a fantastic tool to accomplish that goal.
+I am a certified yoga therapist and a classically trained jazz vocalist, and I hold a Ph.D. in Communications.
+I look forward to practicing with you!